yiyingko/yiyingko/README.md

 ## 💬 A bit about how I work
 - I value clarity over cleverness
-- I refactor often and learn by revisiting old code
+- I learn best by refactoring and revisiting old code
-- I prefer steady progress to rushing features
+- I prefer steady progress over rushing features

+I’m particularly interested in frontend roles where I can continue growing through real-world codebases and collaboration.

+---